paul-o-alto/CarND-Vehicle-Detection/writeup.md

 ####1.
 Implementing a sliding window search.
 Scales to search and how much to overlap windows?

 I settles on one single high level window size of 128.
-I have not found that larger window sizes are helpful (more false positives).
-I take each window of 128x128 and I find smaller windows within this window (of size 64x64).
-I use the detections in these smaller windows as votes of confidence (to add to the heatmap).
-The amount I add to the heatmap is dictated by the number of confidence votes in each larger window from these smaller window detections.
+I did not find that larger window sizes were helpful (more false positives).
+I did multiple runs of a 128x128 window, starting at different starting heights (from half way down the image, to right above the hood of the car).
+The amount I add to the heatmap is dictated by whether the detection is a 'new' detection, or based on a previous detection.
+For a previously detected car, I add a weight of 2 to the heatmap, instead of a weight of 1 for sliding window detections.
 I do this in the `pipeline` function of `pipeline.py`.
 I extract features from the windows I recieve from the function `slide_window`.

 ![alt text][image3]